The Origins of the Sterile Cockpit Rule

 Besides, a little-known secret is that anonymous reports reveal patterns, like distractions peaking on weekends when casual flights dominate.

-Consequently, reviews emphasize education over punishment, aligning with safety culture shifts.
+so, reviews emphasize education over punishment, aligning with safety culture shifts.

 Learning from Past Enforcement